“The Knight in White Satin Armor” Review

 Allen Coulter directs the episode, and he brings a little impression de cinéma, if you know what I mean.
 It’s on full display in the episode’s opening scene — a surreal argument between Tony and Janice, with Little Ricky Aprile (Richie’s homosexual son) and his dance partner waltzing in and out of the frame.
 The romantic classical music goes from non-diegetic to diegetic and maybe back again, providing an uncanny dissonance as it plays to the beats of Tony and Janice’s quarrel.

-Coulter shines bravado yet again during Janice and Richie’s engagement party.
+Coulter excels yet again during Janice and Richie’s engagement party.
 The camera snakes its way through the festivities to capture all that is going on between the characters — Carmela mad at her husband, Big Pussy wearing a wire, Tony and Richie focused on each other, Janice ignorant of everything.

 “The Knight in White Satin Armor” isn’t only significant because of its shocking death scene; every storyline is expertly composed.
 The various “nothing happens” subplots finally come to a head, thus making it one of the richest episodes of the season.